Rome: Religion

 The territory of Vatican City is part of the Mons Vaticanus (Vatican Hill), and of the adjacent former Vatican Fields, where St. Peter's Basilica, the Apostolic Palace, the Sistine Chapel, and museums were built, along with various other buildings.
 The area was part of the Roman rione of Borgo until 1929.
 Being separated from the city on the west bank of the Tiber, the area was a suburb that was protected by being included within the walls of Leo IV, later expanded by the current fortification walls of Paul III, Pius IV, and Urban VIII.
 When the Lateran Treaty of 1929 that created the Vatican state was being prepared, the boundaries of the proposed territory were influenced by the fact that much of it was all but enclosed by this loop.

 Rome has been a major Christian pilgrimage site since the Middle Ages.
 People from all over the Christian world visit Vatican City, within the city of Rome, the seat of the papacy.
 The city became a major pilgrimage site during the Middle Ages.
 Apart from brief periods as an independent city during the Middle Ages, Rome kept its status as Papal capital and holy city for centuries, even when the Papacy briefly relocated to Avignon (1309–1377).
 Catholics believe that the Vatican is the last resting place of St. Peter.
 Pilgrimages to Rome can involve visits to many sites, both within Vatican City and in Italian territory.
 A popular stopping point is the Pilate's stairs: these are, according to the Christian tradition, the steps that led up to the praetorium of Pontius Pilate in Jerusalem, which Jesus Christ stood on during his Passion on his way to trial.

+In addition, since the end of the Roman Republic, Rome has hosted a Jewish community, which was once based in Trastevere, and later confined to living in a ghetto that was eventually abolished in 1870.
+In the area of the former ghetto lies the synagogue, the Tempio Maggiore.

-In addition, Rome hosts multiple Buddhist temples, and a variety of Roman modern pagan temples held by the Associazione Tradizionale Pietas which every year takes part in the religious festivities of the Natale di Roma, historically known as Dies Romana and also referred to as Romaia, the festival linked to the foundation of Rome, celebrated on 21 April.
+Rome also hosts multiple Buddhist temples, and a variety of Roman modern pagan temples held by the Associazione Tradizionale Pietas which every year takes part in the religious festivities of the Natale di Roma, historically known as Dies Romana and also referred to as Romaia, the festival linked to the foundation of Rome, celebrated on 21 April.
 According to legend, Romulus is said to have founded the city of Rome on 21 April, 753 BC.
 From this date, the Roman chronology derived its system, known by the Latin phrase Ab Urbe condita, meaning "from the founding of the City", which counted the years from this presumed foundation.